Revealed how sulfate-breathing bacteria obtain energy from sulfur

 – Detail of marine sediment (Ria Formosa, Algarve).
 In the area explored by the crab, the black color reveals the presence of sulfate-reducing bacteria.

-- Colonies of sulfate-reducing bacteria in a Petri dish.
-As in their habitat, the bacteria grown in the laboratory have a characteristic black color, due to the presence of sulfide (the end product of their respiration).
+– Colonies of sulfate-reducing bacteria in a Petri dish.
+As in their habitat, bacteria grown in the laboratory have a characteristic black color due to the presence of sulfide (the end product of these bacteria's respiration).

 (Credits: Inês Cardoso Pereira and ITQB-NOVA)